 Sebastian Williams, PhD is an assistant professor of English at Tiffin University.
-His research focuses on global literature and culture, with a concentration in environmental health.
+His research focuses on modern global literature and culture (1890-1945), with a focus on animal studies, environmental humanities, and medical humanities.
 His most recent publications appear in the Journal of Medical Humanities, ISLE, the Journal of Popular Culture, and South Asian Review, among others.
 His book is titled Modernist Parasites: Bioethics, Dependency and Literature, post-1900 (Bloomsbury, 2023).

 Sebastian teaches a variety of courses on rhetoric, community writing, and media.
 Previously, he worked as an Assistant Professor of English at Davis & Elkins College in Elkins, WV.